-Kimballton is a blue-collar town, with 40.95% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Kimballton is generally considered to be a blue-collar town.
+40.95% of the Kimballton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Kimballton is a city of service providers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Kimballton who work in healthcare suport services (13.33%), management occupations (11.43%), and office and administrative support (10.48%).

 A relatively large number of people in Kimballton telecommute to their jobs.
 Overall, about 9.80% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small city, Kimballton doesn't have a public transportation system that people use for their commute.
+Kimballton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The rate of college-level education in Kimballton is quite a bit lower than the national average among all cities of 21.84%: just 11.73% of people here over 25 have a bachelor's degree or an advanced degree.